-To help build a more sustainable food system and become pep+ (PepsiCo Positive), we are making it easier for consumers to choose foods and beverages that prioritize nutrition and the planet.
-In nutrition, working towards our pep+ ambitions means improving the nutritional profile of our products, working to provide simple, clear information on our packaging, rethinking packaging sizes and leveraging the scale of our brands to drive positive change.
+To help build a more sustainable food system and work towards our pep+ (PepsiCo Positive) ambitions, we are striving to make it easier for consumers to choose foods and beverages that prioritize nutrition.
+This means improving the nutritional profile of our products, aiming to provide simple, clear information on our packaging and leveraging the scale of our brands to drive positive change.

-Our product sustainability goals are to reduce added sugars in our beverages and reduce sodium and saturated fats in our convenient foods portfolio so that people can continue to enjoy our most-loved brands as part of a healthy and balanced diet.
+We are working to reduce added sugars in our beverages and reduce sodium and saturated fats in our convenient foods portfolio so that people can continue to enjoy our most-loved brands as part of a healthy and balanced diet.
 By 2025, our goals are that:

 - ≥ 75% of foods portfolio volume will not exceed 1.3 milligrams of sodium per Calorie